jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - I should pop into somewhere
   - If you don't mind me/my asking
   - It'd be nice if we could doing something
+  - Did you hear about something
+  - How come you two did something